YazanGhunaim/YazanGhunaim/README.md

 - BA of Software Engineering from the Czech Technical University [ČVUT](https://fit.cvut.cz/en)

-- I’m currently working at Barclays as a Developer in Quantitative Analytics.
+- Working at Barclays as a Developer in Quantitative Analytics.

 - Indie iOS Dev.